“Where is this Somnathpura?“

 Coming back to my family, the giggles, gossips, dancing and the ongoing snacks helped all of us bond more closely with each other.
 Our entertainer throughout the trip was my niece – Disha, who constantly kept all of us happily busy (except for her mom who was busy controlling her ;D ).

-Some of us were quiet and the rest were super talkative (I am not sure which side I belong to 😀 ), some were introverts and the rest were extroverts.
-But all in all it was an awesome fun-packed day and one of the best trips I have had with my family in recent times.
+Some of us were quiet and the rest was super talkative (I am not sure which side I belong to 😀 ), some were introverts and the rest were extroverts.
+But all in all, it was an awesome fun-packed day and one of the best trips I have had with my family in recent times.

-Free Advice 😛 : Since not many are aware of this temple, the temple is untouched and less crowded.
+Since not many are aware of this temple, the temple is untouched and less crowded.
 I would definitely say that this is the place to explore and learn with your camera.
 The temple offers so many photographic opportunities.
-And this temple is a must visit for people, especially Bangloreans, who love their short weekend travels 🙂 .
+And this temple is a must-visit for people, especially Bangaloreans, who love their short weekend travels :).